edward-prosser/corda-docs/content/en/docs/cdl/cdl-to-code/states-and-statuses.md

 {{% /tab %}}
 {{< /tabs >}}

-Note that `status` is nullable because we want to be able to represent no state as a status `null`.
-For example, when defining Paths allowed in transactions which have no input state we define the input status as `null` so we can map  `null` -> allowed Paths when there is no input state.
+You can see that `status` is nullable because the intention is to represent no state as a status `null`.
+For example, when defining Paths allowed in transactions which have no input state, you define the input status as `null` so you can map  `null` -> allowed Paths when there is no input state.

-We use these interfaces to define the `AgreementState` and the enum set of Statuses based on the CDL status states:
+These interfaces are used to define the `AgreementState` and the enum set of statuses based on the CDL status states:

 {{< figure zoom="./resources/cdl-agreement-smart-contract-statuses.png" width="1000" title="Click to zoom image in new tab/window" >}}